jastev/azure-intro/storage/accessibility.md

 # azure storage container set -c <connection-string> -p Container|Blob <container-name>
 ```

+The "Container" setting allows access to the container metadata, including the
+list of blobs contained within.
+To allow access to a blob only if the URL is
+known, use "Blob".

-At present, however, containers in premium storage accounts do not support public accessibility.
+At present, however, blob containers in premium storage accounts do not support
+public accessibility.